RealFlow/Swift-CheatSheet/README.md

   * Functions associated with a particular type
   * Classes, structures and enumerations can define instance and type methods (~class methods).
-  * Major difference from C and Obj-C. In Obj-C, only classes can define methods.
+  * Major difference between Swift and Obj-C. In Obj-C, only classes can define methods.

 ### Instance Methods
   ```swift